Aprobarbital

-Aprobarbital (or aprobarbitone), sold under the brand names Oramon, Somnifaine, and Allonal, is a barbiturate derivative invented in the 1920s by Ernst Preiswerk.
-It has sedative, hypnotic, and anticonvulsant properties, and was used primarily for the treatment of insomnia.
-Aprobarbital was never as widely used as more common barbiturate derivatives such as phenobarbital and is now rarely prescribed.
-It has been largely replaced by newer drugs with a better safety margin.
+Aprobarbital or aprobarbitone (International Naming Nomenclature) is a barbiturate (chemical derivative of barbituric acid) distributed by trade names Oramon, Somnafon, and Allonal.
+It was developed from in the 1920s by Ernst Preiswerk, and possesses sedative, hypnotic, and anticonvulsant properties, being used primarily for the treatment of insomnia.

+Aprobarbital was the structure from which enallylpropymal synthesized, being was methylated in the 1934.
+It was never as widely usemore common barbiturate such as phenobarbital and is now rarely prescribed.